-BMP Category Action Items Progress Report Updates (March 2018 - Aug 2019) Watershed Plan (Adapted from Table 6-6 of the Gunpowder Creek Watershed Plan) 1.
-Revise Rules and a.
-Continue coordination with SD1 and Florence regarding channel protection controls.
+BMP Category Action Items Progress Report Updates (Sept 2021 - Oct 2023) Watershed Plan (Adapted from Table 6-6 of the Gunpowder Creek Watershed Plan) a) Continue coordination with SD1 and Florence regarding channel protection controls.
 (1a) Since this goal was originally established in the watershed plan, SD1 has implemented a Q-critical requirement for better channel protection in new development.
-This requirement became effective Regulations b.
-Coordinate with BCPC to incorporate more LID strategies into Planning/Zoning Requirements and Subdivision Regulations. on Oct 1, 2015.
-(1b) In 2019, BCPC solicited feedback on the proposed 2040 Comprehensive Plan.
-SD1 provided comments highlighting additional information regarding storm water management. a.
-Identify entities willing to contribute to project funding and/or implementation efforts.
-(2a) BCCD has worked closely with the KDFRW Stream Mitigation Team to identify possible stream mitigation projects in Boone County.
-The Amazon development along Aero Parkway will impact thousands of feet of stream, primarily in the Upper Gunpowder 2.
-Stewardship Programs b.
-Continue to engage and educate the local community to garner support for project implementation and future success monitoring efforts.
-Creek watershed.
-Developers are required to mitigate this impact and pay into the KDFRW in-lieu fee program.
-BCCD has worked diligently with KDFWR Stream Mitigation program to identify possible stream mitigation projects in Boone County as close to the impact as possible and has identified several projects with excellent potential.
-Very promising projects are currently under investigation in the Gunpowder Creek Watersheds.
+This requirement becan 1.
+Revise Rules and Regulations b) Coordinate with BCPC to incorporate more LID strategies into Planning/Zoning Requirements and Subdivision Regulations. effective on Oct 1, 2015.
+Specific details of the requirement were included in the revised SD1 Rules and Regulations, which was approved by KDOW on August 3, 2020.
+(1b) SD1 provided comments to the BCPC on the 2023 Boone County Subdivision Regulations Update.
+One comment recommended BCPC to include a requirement for the critical flow (Q-critical) for stream erosion.
+2. Stewardship Programs a) Identify entities willing to contribute to project funding and/or implementation efforts. b) Continue to engage and educate the local community to garner support for project implementation and future success monitoring efforts.
+(2a) BCCD continues to work closely with the KDFWR Stream Mitigation Team to identify possible stream mitigation projects in Boone County.
 3. Training/Technical Support Program Develop training material and conduct training sessions to educate local designers and contractors on the importance of water quality and channel protection controls.
-On September 27, 2018 the Southwest Ohio and Northern Kentucky Storm Water Collaborative hosted a Stormwater Field Day.
-There were 112 attendees that learned about post-construction BMP requirements, design and maintenance (Figure 2.1.1).
-4. Education and Outreach a.
-Publish project updates on the BCCD website and in the Landscapes and What's Happening newsletters. b.
-Incorporate educational signage into any projects, whenever feasible.
-See Table 2.1.2 and Boone County Conservation District Education Programs (Figures 2.1.2, 2.1.3, 2.1.4, and 2.1.5)
+The Southwest Ohio and Northern Kentucky Storm Water Collaborative hosted annual Stormwater Field Days in September of 2021-2023.
+There were over 100 attendees at each event that learned about construction and post-construction BMP requirements, design and maintenance (Figure 2.1.1).
+4. Education and Outreach a) Publish project updates on the BCCD website and in the Landscapes and What's Happening newsletters. b) Incorporate educational signage into any projects, whenever feasible.
+See Table 2.1.2 and Boone County Conservation District Education Programs (Figures 2.1.2, 2.1.3, and 2.1.4)

-BCPC - Boone County Planning Commission, SD1 - Sanitation District No. 1 of Northern Kentucky, BCCD - Boone County Conservation District, KDFWR-Kentucky Department of Fish and Wildlife Resources
+BCPC - Boone County Planning Commission, SD1 - Sanitation District No. 1 of Northern Kentucky, BCCD - Boone County Conservation District, KDFWR - Kentucky Department of Fish and Wildlife Resources